whisthq/whist/client-applications/desktop/README.md

 - On Windows, look in `C:\Users\<user>\AppData\Roaming\{Electron,Fractal}\Cache\config.json`

 The unpackaged app will have `Electron` in the path while the packaged app will have `Fractal`.

-## Testing the client app with the protocol

-The client app launches the protocol, but the protocol needs to be built first.

-1. Go to the `/protocol/` README to install all the necessary prerequisites.

-2. In the `client-applications/desktop` folder, run `publish --help` on Windows in an x86-x64 terminal (comes with Visual Studio) or `./publish.sh --help` on Mac for instructions on how to run the `publish` script.
-Once the script is run, the installer executable will be in `client-applications/desktop/release`.
-No cross-compilation is possible, e.g. you can only package the Windows application from a Windows computer.

 ## Client Application Source Code